AgneethMazumdar/python-scripts/README.md

-# python-scripts
+# Person Python Script Portfolio

-collection of small python scripts
+This repository will house a collection of small python scripts.

+# Current List

+* Automated Google Search